nexapytech/nexapytech/README.md

 ---

-## 🚀 About Me
+##  About Me

 I’m a **Python Backend Engineer** specializing in **Django, REST APIs, and CI/CD pipelines**.
 I build secure, scalable, and maintainable backend systems that solve real-world problems.

-As the **Founder of NexaPy Technologies**, I focus on designing backend platforms, APIs, and developer-focused tools that improve efficiency, reduce manual work, and scale with real usage.
+As the **Founder of NexaPy Technologies**, I focus on designing backend platforms, APIs, and developer focused tools that improve efficiency, reduce manual work, and scale with real usage.

 ---